On Coping With Travel Guilt

 I suppose it is from nurtured empathy or simply being an older sibling.
-Maybe it is from growing up with humble beginnings.
+Maybe it is from growing up with humble beginnings or empath traits.
 Or perhaps it's a subconscious attempt to make up for the people who never wondered about me.

-To be raised in a low-income, POC community means growing up with the feeling that 'success' is defined by one routine: working yourself to death, succeeding just enough, and returning to take care of the others.
+To be raised in a low-income, POC community means growing up with the feeling that 'success' is defined by one routine: working yourself to death, succeeding just enough to pay the bills, and returning to take care of the others.